Cleaning Business Licence

 Cleaning businesses providing housekeeping services to hotels, hostels, serviced apartments and other premises or public places are required to be licensed.
 Cleaning businesses providing domestic cleaning services at premises occupied as a private residence (but not including any common property of any condominium) do not need to be licensed.

 Any cleaning business offering non-domestic general cleaning services such as office cleaning, carpet cleaning, upholstery cleaning, on-site dishwashing, and cleaning of condominium common areas is required to be licensed.
-This is regardless of whether the services are provided on an ad-hoc basis or a term contract basis.
+This is regardless if the services are provided on an ad-hoc basis or a term contract basis.

 Companies providing vehicle (including watercraft) cleaning services are not required to be licensed.

-As the nature of “grave cleaning” work is mainly centred on landscaping and tombstone repair work, your company is not required to be licensed.
+As the nature of “grave cleaning” work is mainly centred on landscaping and tombstone repair work, your company is not required to be licensed for cleaning.

 Licensing Process